 Hence, this shot of my refrigerator, taken this week.
 See all those fruits and vegetables in there?
 I’m totally practicing what I preach and not only do I look better, my skin is positively glowing.
 I also recognize that I have a takeout container of brown rice in there from getting steamed chicken and broccoli.

 Sometimes, you have to cheat, but if you do, cheat like THAT, know what I mean?
 Something that feels naughty but is actually nice.

-I don’t have to tell you how processed food and other “sometime” foods like extra cheese, sausage, white flour and white sugar can wreak havoc on your waistline and your complexion.
+I don’t have to tell you how processed food and other “sometime” foods like extra cheese, sausage, white flour and white sugar can wreak havoc on your waistline and your complexion, so it is very important to choose natural products.
+For example, you can get natural all beef casings for sausage making from your local store.
 Let’s talk about a quick grocery list that can help balance your body and help you save face: